-Occurrence of Hate Crimes - On Campus Student Housing Facilities - Halifax Community College (This is a subset of hate crimes on-campus)
+2018 Occurrence of Hate Crimes - On Campus Student Housing Facilities - Halifax Community College

 THIS SECTION HAS NO DATA DUE TO THERE BEING NO HOUSING OFFERED TO CHOWAN UNIVERSITY STUDENTS ON THE HALIFAX COMMUNITY COLLEGE CAMPUS.
 ADDITIONALLY, HALIFAX COMMUNITY COLLEGE DOES NOT OFFER STUDENT HOUSING.